gustavecortal/ant-colony-optimization/README.md

-## Ant Colony Optimization for the Traveling Salesman Problem
+## Ant colony optimization for the traveling salesman problem

-An implementation of the Ant Colony Optimization to approximate solutions for the Traveling Salesman Problem.
-The solver is implemented in Python, fully written in NumPy, and accelerated using Numba.
+A minimal implementation of ant colony optimization for solving the travelling salesman problem The solver is implemented in Python, fully written in NumPy, and accelerated using Numba.

 ## Usage